 Conventions¶

-Identifiers, units of measurement, personal data, schema-validated values.
+Identifiers, units of measurement, personal data, schema-validated values, documentation.

 Cross-cutting shapes that recur in every BC.
 Each family below has one chosen pattern and a short list of anti-patterns that the codebase has settled on.
 Adopt the pattern when adding a field of that shape; deviate only with a reason.